TomNisbet/Simple8085/README.md

 # Simple 8085 System
 This is a design for a simple 8085-based single-board computer.
 It was started as a way to run the software from an old Netronics Explorer/85 board from the early 1980s.
 The primary purpose of the design is software compatibility, rather than building a chip-for-chip clone of the Explorer.
 Chips in this design, such as the 32K EEPROM, were not available when the Explorer was being produced.

+This project was inspired by the [Glitch Works 8085 SBC](http://www.glitchwrks.com/2011/10/29/sbc-rev-2) and the [Saundby MAG-85](http://saundby.com/electronics/8085/)

 ![Simple 8085 Schematic](docs/simple8085-sch.png)

 ## Explorer/85 Design
 The Explorer/85 was an S100 system designed around the Intel 8085 processor.
 It was sold in kit form, with various options ranging from a simple processor trainer to a full-fledged computer with floppy drives and external expansion cards.
+[This article and ad from Popular Electronics in 1981](docs/explorer85-popelec1081.pdf) have more details about the system.

 ![Netronics Explorer/85](docs/explorer85.jpg)
 The system being emulated here was a serial-terminal based Explorer with the following options: